marcusellison/thinking/content/intentional-product-experience.md

 It is no longer adequate to build software that works but leave the participant experience to chance.

-Intentional Design is an emerging discipline to solve software's gap in solving problems for humans.
+Intentional Design is an emerging discipline to solve software's gap in solving fundamental human needs.